MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 * By using the Visual Studio Code extension or PowerShell scripts.
 * By using AL-Go for GitHub.
 For more information, see [Workflow: Create new Performance Test App](https://github.com/microsoft/AL-Go/blob/main/RELEASENOTES.md#new-workflow-create-new-performance-test-app)

+> [!NOTE] Choose a company to run BCPT suites in
+> When running BCPT suites, it is possible to pick which company to run your BCPT suites in.
+This can be an effective strategy when running performance tests against different data sizes.

 ### Known limitations